Drug information

 Location: Botswana

-Purpose: The purpose of this study was to evaluate the safety and efficacy of VRC01LS and the investigational bNAb 10-1074 in maintaining viral suppression in children who had received early ART treatment.15
+Purpose: The purpose of this study was to evaluate the safety and efficacy of VRC01LS and the investigational bNAb 10-1074 in maintaining viral suppression in children who had received early ART treatment.14

-Selected Study Results: Results published in Sci Transl Med (2023) and presented at CROI 2022 showed that dual bNAb treatment with VRC01LS and 10-1074 was safe and effective.
-Among study participants who underwent an analytical treatment interruption of ART, 44% of the participants maintained viral load levels of less than 40 copies/mL through 24 weeks of bNAb-only treatment.
-Participants with a longer time on ART and bNAb overlap were more likely to succeed along with participants who enrolled earlier in the study and had favorable pre-intervention clinical and reservoir characteristics.15,16
+Selected Study Results: Results published in Sci Transl Med (2023) and presented at CROI 2022 showed that treatment with VRC01LS and 10-1074 was safe and effective.
+Among study participants who underwent an analytical treatment interruption of ART, 44% of the participants maintained viral suppression through 24 weeks of bNAb-only treatment.
+Participants with a longer time on ART and bNAb overlap were more likely to maintain viral suppression along with participants who enrolled earlier in the study and had favorable clinical and reservoir characteristics before starting bNAb treatment.15,16

 Study Names: RV 397; NCT02664415